-This Global Cost of Internet Shutdowns in 2019 report identifies the total economic impact of every major internet blackout and social media shutdown around the world last year.
+This Global Cost of Internet Shutdowns index tracks the the total economic impact of every major deliberate internet outage and social media shutdown around the world as it happens.

-In this report, we have included social media shutdowns and internet blackouts in our calculations.
-These types of internet disruption are defined as follows:
+In both our Cost of Internet Shutdowns live tracker and annual reports, we include social media shutdowns, internet blackouts and severe ISP throttling in our calculations.
+These types of disruption to normal internet access are defined as follows:

-- Internet blackouts: where access to the internet is completely cut off.
+- Internet blackouts: where internet access is completely cut off by the government.
 This extreme measure cannot be directly circumvented.

-- Social media shutdowns: where access to popular social media platforms, such as Facebook, WhatsApp, Twitter or YouTube have been blocked.
-These can typically be circumvented by using a VPN.
+- Social media shutdowns: where access to popular social media, such as Facebook, WhatsApp or Twitter has been blocked.
+These can typically be circumvented by using a Virtual Private Network (VPN).

 - Severe throttling: where speeds have been reduced to 2G, which permits the use of SMS and voice calls only.
 This is an internet blackout in all but name.

 Why Are We Tracking The Cost of Internet Shutdowns?

 We are fiercely opposed to internet censorship and governments withholding access to the internet as a form of social control.

 Our goal in doing this work is to keep public attention focused on just how damaging internet shutdowns truly are.
 This damage is both direct, in terms of the economic and human cost, and indirect, in that it forces people to use unsafe VPNs to try to circumvent the restrictions imposed upon them.

 We are also investigating the companies that provide the technology that make shutdowns possible, such as DNS filtering.